-11 Browns Players Kneel During National Anthem Before Game Vs. Giants
+12 Browns Players Kneel During National Anthem Before Game Vs. Giants

-A large group of Cleveland Browns players knelt behind the sideline as the Star-Spangled Banner played before the team’s preseason game against the New York Giants on Monday night.
+A large group of Cleveland Browns players knelt behind the sideline as “The Star-Spangled Banner” played before the team’s preseason game against the New York Giants on Monday night.

+Jamie Collins, Christian Kirksey, Duke Johnson, Isaiah Crowell, Jabrill Peppers, Calvin Pryor, Jamar Taylor, Kenny Britt, Ricardo Louis, Brandon Wilds, Terrence Magee and Seth DeValve all took a knee Monday night.
+DeValve became the first known white player to take a knee during the anthem.

 Kneeling during the national anthem before games as a form of protesting social injustice in the United States took center stage last season when then-San Francisco 49ers quarterback Colin Kaepernick did it.
 Many players have followed since, including Seattle Seahawks defensive end Michael Bennett and Oakland Raiders running back Marshawn Lynch.